peteraphillips/react-study-project/README.md

 # react-study-project
 Study of React

-The contents of this repository are results of following the react study guide found here [title] https://fullstackopen.com/
+The contents of this repository are results of following the react study guide found here https://fullstackopen.com/

 ## Additional Study